-TechnoMile’s innovative solution for government contracting companies brings AI powered benefits for integrated Capture to Contract process management.
-The stages of federal government acquisition process when viewed from both government agency and contracting company’s perspective, it’s apparent how much potential value an AI driven solution can provide for the government contractors.
+TechnoMile’s innovative solution for government contracting companies brings AI-powered benefits for integrated capture-to-contract process management.
+Looking at the stages of the federal government acquisition process, when viewed from both the government agency and contracting company’s perspective, it’s apparent how much potential value an AI-driven solution can provide for the government contractors.

 The federal acquisition process is a long and laborious process involving huge amounts of data, right from needs analysis through to the award phase.
 In the current digital economy, there is never a lack of data, but it is more about how to convert the treasures of data into a gold mine.
 Therefore, the biggest challenge faced during this century is to bring life to troves of business data and turn them into an asset for the business.
 Artificial Intelligence (AI) using Machine Learning (ML) or Deep Learning is one such technique companies are employing to add value to the business, be it to identify and mitigate risks or to bring efficiency in the processes.
 TechnoMile is embracing this state-of-the-art technique across their products to bring value to their government contracting customers.

 Per FAR 1.102, “The vision for the Federal Acquisition System is to deliver on a timely basis the best value product or service to the customer, while maintaining the public’s trust and fulfilling public policy objectives”